sunjay/autogamer/notes.md

   them
 * Many entities have default components for things like position, size, etc.
   * Custom properties on tiles may also result in components being added

+## Implementation

+* System Resources:
+  * Game state (Running, Paused, etc.)
+  * Viewport (position of camera)

+* Viewport system
+  * Updates the viewport position based on `ViewportTarget` component (if necessary)
+  * Update the current `viewport_boundary` (if necessary)
+  * Update the viewport to be within the current `viewport_boundary` (if any)

+* Event handling
+  * Events are given to the current screen
+  * If the current screen is a level screen:
+    * Events are passed to the HUD first
+    * Events are then passed to the level where they can only be accessed via a System